A Study On Chaff In Bible Times: A Word and Subject Study

-First of all, chaff can be quite interesting as the threshing process was an important part of life in biblical times, but the usual sources of information on a topic like this fall short of providing information vital to understanding its role in biblical times.
-Just “a failure to appreciate the effects of crop-processing can lead to major misinterpretations.”1 for the archaeologist.
-Our lack of knowledge can lead to incorrect conclusions or under appreciation of the text.
-Yet, Chaff seems so nominal to many people that it is barely mentioned.
+Chaff can be quite interesting as the threshing process was an important part of life in biblical times.
+Just “a failure to appreciate the effects of crop-processing can lead to major misinterpretations” for the archaeologist.
+Our lack of knowledge can lead to incorrect conclusions or an under appreciation of the text.
+Yet, Chaff seems so nominal to many people that they barely mention chaff.
 They tend to leap into the metaphorical uses of chaff without first building a foundational understanding of the role chaff played in the lives of ancient people.
-Bible encyclopedias and commentaries leave us thinking we know what we need to know even though they have given but a cursory touch on the subject of chaff.
+Bible encyclopedias and commentaries leave us thinking we know everything we need to know about chaff even though they have given chaff but a cursory touch.
 A person must understand the metaphors if they want to understand the Bible.
 Understanding the agriculture behind agricultural metaphors is essential to interpreting them and fully appreciating them.

 Chaff was an important part of life in the ancient world.
 Everyone knew what it was.
 They had seen it flying in the wind.
 They had played in it as children.
-A study on chaff can help us to understand the life of the ancient people better.
+A study of chaff helps us to understand the life of the ancient people better.
 It can help us understand why the metaphorical use of chaff was so effective.
-The better understanding of chaff in the life of the ancient world brings out the vividness of the metaphorical use of chaff had into our world today.
-This to allows us to fully appreciate the metaphors and understand their intended message.
-This study results in a few interesting, even fun, surprises.
-Yet, there are a couple of sections that are technical for the benefit of the scholar.
+The better understanding of chaff in the life of the ancient world brings out the vividness of the metaphorical use of chaff they had in their day into our world today to allow us to fully appreciate the metaphors.

 Two of these occurrences are in the New Testament.

 The Old Testament Words (Hebrew)

 NASB95 renders 4 different Hebrew words as chaff.